Parameterized Complexity of the Star Decomposition Problem

 \section{Tools}

 In this section, we gather all necessary tools that we need through the paper.
-One of the main tools that we are applying is formulating \sdp in different linear programming formats and then deploying existing machinery on solving integer programmings.
+One of the main tools that we deploy is formulating \sdp in different integer linear programming (ILP) formats and then applying existing machinery on solving integer programmings.
 Consider a general standard form of an ILP as follows.

 where $\mathbf{w}.\mathbf{x}$ is the dot product of $\mathbf{w}$ and $\mathbf{x}$.
 It is well-known that ILP is NP-hard in general \cite{cygan}.
 The most classic result regarding fixed-parameter tractability of ILP is an old result due to Lenstra which states that ILP is in FPT with respect to the number of variables.